hharkleroad/CPE301FINAL/README.md

-Hello Everyone, this is just a repository for my Final Project in My Embedded Systems Class.
+Hello Everyone, I am Hunter Harkleroad and this is a repository for my Embedded Systems Final Project.